miklosme/papers/src/app/home.md

+# Daily Digest (March 15, 2025)

+Hold onto your lab coats, AI enthusiasts!
+We've got a double dose of cutting-edge research that's pushing the boundaries of what Large Language Models can do in complex, real-world scenarios.

+First up, imagine a virtual society where AI agents debate vaccines and public health policies.
+That's exactly what researchers are exploring with [VACSIM](https://papers.miklos.dev/2503.09639), a framework that uses LLMs to simulate human behavior in the context of vaccine hesitancy.
+Can these digital doppelgangers help us craft better public health strategies without relying solely on real-world trials?
+The results are intriguing, but don't start writing policy based on AI simulations just yet.
+While models like Llama and Qwen show promise, they're still working out kinks like demographic inconsistencies.

+But wait, there's more!
+If you thought vaccine debates were complex, how about building a sprawling, automated factory from scratch?
+Enter the [Factorio Learning Environment](https://papers.miklos.dev/2503.09617), a new benchmark that's putting LLMs through their paces in resource management, long-term planning, and even coding.
+Picture AI agents frantically trying to construct conveyor belts and assembly lines in a digital world.
+The results?
+Our silicon-brained friends can handle some basic automation, but when it comes to building the next megafactory, they're still fumbling with the blueprints.
+It turns out spatial reasoning and handling constrained environments are tough nuts to crack, even for our most advanced models.

+Both these studies highlight a crucial point: as LLMs continue to evolve, we need increasingly sophisticated ways to test their limits and understand their potential real-world applications.
+Whether it's simulating public health decisions or optimizing resource production, these benchmarks are giving us a clearer picture of where AI shines and where it still needs some serious upgrades.
+So, keep your eyes peeled, because the next breakthrough in AI capabilities might just come from an unexpected place – like a virtual vaccine clinic or a simulated assembly line!

 # Daily Digest (March 14, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a bombshell: the media might be the secret sauce in [responsible AI development](https://papers.miklos.dev/2503.09858).
 This groundbreaking study uses game theory and LLMs to show how investigative journalism can act as a "soft regulator," potentially reducing the need for strict formal rules.
 It's a wake-up call for transparency in AI development!